Walter Ayoví

-Walter Orlando Ayoví Corozo ([ˈwalteɾ aˈʝoβi]; born 11 August 1979) is an Ecuadorian professional footballer who plays for the Monterrey Flash in the Major Arena Soccer League.
+Walter Orlando Ayoví Corozo ([ˈwalteɾ aˈʝoβi]; born 11 August 1979) is a former Ecuadorian professional footballer who played as a midfielder.
 He previously played as a left winger for Club Deportivo El Nacional in the Ecuadorian league and in the Ecuador national team, primarily in left defense.
 He is the cousin of fellow footballer Jaime Ayoví, who also plays in the Ecuador national team.
 He also holds Mexican citizenship.

 Club career

 Emelec

 Ayoví was born in Camarones, Esmeraldas.
 He was transferred to Barcelona Sporting Club from Emelec on 23 January 2002, for an undisclosed amount.
 Despite links to several European club sides, including Mainz 05, for whom he played two friendly matches, and Arminia Bielefeld, both of the German Bundesliga, Ayoví remained on Barcelona's squad until 2006.

 El Nacional

 When he was transferred to El Nacional.
 In between contracts he has also played for the Al Wasl Club in Dubai, the UAE.